AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 ### Step 4: Build a checkout journey

-In this section, you will create a journey that listens for the `commerce.checkouts` event then sends an abandoned cart email after a specified amount of time has passed.
+Create a journey that listens for the `commerce.checkouts` event and then sends an abandoned cart email after a specified amount of time has passed.

 1. In Journey Optimizer, select **Journeys** under **JOURNEY MANAGEMENT**.
 1. Click **[!UICONTROL Create Journey]**.